LucoLab/RNASEQ/README.md

 salmon index -t gencode.vM15.transcripts.fa.gz -i gencode.m15.transcripts.index --type quasi -k 31
 ```

+This gives you the value for _transcriptome_index_ in init.json

 Also run this R script.
 It will create two files : one with genomic non-redundant exons coordinates and the other with gene length using sum of exon length.

 - exons.non-redundant.csv